MicrosoftDocs/mesh-docs/mesh/Resources/immersive-spaces-known-issues.md

 1. When pressing the right mouse button inside the viewport and releasing it outside the viewport, whichever keyboard button pressed at the time of release will continue to trigger as soon as the user re-enters the immersive space.
 Consequently, the user may walk or rotate (possibly other things) even when it's unintended.
 To resolve the issue, the user needs to trigger the same button again.
 (27944)

+1. When trying to throw an object by clicking on the object, the cursor still shows.
+(25542)

+1. The Teams meeting details page doesn't show event dates and times according to the same rule as the Mesh event list to account for all-day or multiday events.
+(28309)

+1. Currently, all-day event times are being converted to local time zones.
+(26665)

+1. Seats in the immersive spaces show as blue and available even when there's another user sitting on it.
+(21535)

+1. When joining a Teams meeting, users on Quest see a screenshare instead of the default background wall in the Lakehouse environment.
+(27425)

+1. On Quest, you'll be disconnected from a meeting when you remove your headset.
+(25764)

+1. The settings dialogs currently don't show the selected state for many settings.
+(17308)

 1. Pressing Mesh buttons + the **Enter** key on the keypad produces no action.
 The same **Enter** key on the main keyboard selects the button and executes the associated action.
 (26462)

+1. On Quest: the Mesh UI is currently locked with the user's head view.
+As you turn your head, the Mesh UI will also turn, which can give a nauseating experience in VR.
+(13061)

 1. On Quest devices: users who remain idle for some time will be ejected out of an event.
 (21976)